The Middle will be a wonder…

 The Moody Blues create music you cannot approach casually.
-Yes, they have amazing – well everything – but it forces me to really think — hard — wonder about things.
-Even the title of the albums put you in a different place – like today’s – To Our Children’s Children’s, Children.
+Yes, they have amazing – well everything – but it forces me to think — hard — wonder about things.
+Even the album title puts you in a different place – like today’s – To Our Children’s Children’s, Children.
 Those don’t exist for me – yet – but I can see them from here as a Grandfather of 4.
-It changes your stance on many things – imagining what you are leaving for the kids that are now 4 to 1… that they will leave to their children.
-I was talking with a good friend the other day about where things are in the world, what have we contributed to where it is now, and how can we change it – for the better?
-And it reminded me of a discussion we had in our church’s Men’s Group about the purpose of our lives…
+It changes your stance on many things – wondering what you are leaving for the grandkids 9 to 5… that will go to their children.
+A good friend and I were talking about where the world is, what we have contributed to that, and how we can change it – for the better…

-Another key member of the Moody’s is Ray Thomas whose flute solo in Nights of White Satin introduced a whole new sound to rock.
-He was encouraged to play the harmonica by his father, and loved singing harmony in youth choirs across Birmingham.
-He was in early bands with Lodge, Pinder, and Edge, in different pairings, ultimately founding the Moody’s with Pinder.
+Another key member of the Moody’s is Ray Thomas, whose flute solo in Nights of White Satin introduced a new rock sound.
+His father encouraged him to play the harmonica, and he loved singing harmony in youth choirs across Birmingham.
+In different pairings, he was in early bands with Lodge, Pinder, and Edge, ultimately founding the Moody’s with Pinder.
 After the original bass player and singer left, he helped recruit Lodge to replace him, and with the addition of Hayward, the core elements of The Moody Blues were in place.
-Watching Justin write songs, Ray started his own compositions and became a cornerstone of the writing of many songs – nearly 30 with multiple collaborators, including today’s with Justin.
+Watching Justin write songs, Ray became a cornerstone of the writing of many songs – nearly 30 with multiple collaborators, including today’s with Justin.

-This album was lushly produced, with multiple overdubs of instruments, and built on their reputation for well constructed and recorded masterpieces.
+This album was lushly produced, with multiple overdubs of instruments, and built their reputation for well-constructed and recorded masterpieces.
 Influenced by the Apollo 11 landing, it included a rocket launch as the initial song on the album.
-While it talked about exploration, it also was the most personal and introspective, almost dark, of Moody’s albums.
-It continued success on the charts, and slowly they gathered a following even in the US, where they had sold out Madison Square Garden for 2 shows, back to back, on the same day – earning them the Golden Ticket award for the most seats sold.
-Ray and Justin went out between shows, and were walking the city, and mused that they really didn’t think that had “made it” yet – even when they saw their names up on the billboard.
-They bought tickets from scalpers outside the venue, and handed them to strangers – and wondered if the lucky recipients would look up during the show … and think – hey, wait… Sadly Ray’s health declined through the last 10 years of his life and kept him from performing, but he lived long enough to know the Moody’s would be inducted in the Rock and Roll Hall of Fame just AFTER his death at the beginning of 2018.
+Focusing on exploration, it also was the most personal and introspective, almost dark, of Moody’s albums.
+Continuing their success on the charts, they slowly gathered a following in the US.
+They even sold out Madison Square Garden for 2 shows, back to back, on the same day – earning them the Golden Ticket award for the most seats sold.
+Ray and Justin went out between shows and walked the city, musing that they didn’t think they had “made it” yet – even when they saw their names on the billboard.
+They bought tickets from scalpers outside the venue and handed them to strangers – and wondered if the lucky recipients would look up during the show … and think – hey, wait… Sadly, Ray’s health declined through the last 10 years of his life and kept him from performing, but he lived long enough to know the Moody’s would be inducted into the Rock and Roll Hall of Fame just AFTER his death at the beginning of 2018.

-As I crested the hill west of Tyler in 1976 heading west to SMU, I knew that I was off on my journey.
-Throughout those experiences, I was guided by the voices of my grandparents who were an active and vital part of my upbringing.
-All of them raised their children through the Depression, and I don’t really know much about their parents — the ones that the album title would apply to…other than a story about my Great Grandfather hitting his father over the head with a shovel and running away from home — in Chicago — just before the Spanish Flu outbreak which saved his life… and for sure sounds like me.
-I do know that they were at best The Middle Class, and yet none of them or us ever thought we were lacking anything.
-They embraced The Middle and it was looked down on to conform to the norms of either side.
+As I crested the hill west of Tyler in 1976, heading west to SMU, I was off on my own journey.
+Throughout those experiences, I was guided by my grandparents’ voices, who were an active and vital part of my upbringing.
+All of them raised their children through the Depression.
+I don’t know much about their parents — the ones that the album title would apply to.
+There is a story about my great-grandfather hitting his father over the head with a broom before running away from home — in Chicago — just before the Spanish Flu outbreak.
+That saved his life… and for sure, it sounds like me.
+I do know that they were, at best, the middle class, and yet none of them or us ever thought we lacked anything.
+They embraced The Middle, and conforming to the norms of either side was frowned on.

 Watching and waiting